robincoello/he-origami/docs/syntax/index.md

 ## Data models

 Use of [Microdata](http://schema.org/docs/gs.html) is not compulsory but strongly encouraged.
-Use an FT model if one is available.
+Use a Pearson / Higher Ed model if one is available.
 Failing that use the most appropriate schema from schema.org.